Reta Jo Lewis

-Reta Jo Lewis (born September 22, 1953) is an American attorney, former diplomat, and politician who is the president and chair of the Export–Import Bank of the United States.
+Reta Jo Lewis (born September 22, 1953) is an American attorney, former diplomat, and politician who served as President and chair of the Export–Import Bank of the United States.
+She was sworn in on February 16, 2022.

-Lewis was formerly the director of congressional affairs at the German Marshall Fund to the United States.
-She has also previously served as the special representative for global intergovernmental affairs at the United States Department of State during the Obama administration and special assistant to the president for political affairs during the Clinton administration.
+Lewis was formerly director of congressional affairs at the German Marshall Fund to the United States.
+She has also previously served as special representative for global intergovernmental affairs at the United States Department of State during the Obama administration and special assistant to the president for political affairs during the Clinton administration.

 Early life and education

 Lewis was born in Statesboro, Georgia.
 She earned a bachelor of arts degree from the University of Georgia, a master of arts from American University, and a juris doctor from the Emory University School of Law.
 She is a member in good standing of the District of Columbia and Georgia bars.

 Career

 Lewis joined the German Marshall Fund's Transatlantic Leadership Initiative as a Senior Fellow in January 2015.
-She also became the Director of the GMF's Congressional Affairs Program in April 2016.
+She also became the director of the GMF's Congressional Affairs Program in April 2016.
 In this role, Lewis engages with Congress on behalf of the GMF, and arranges briefings and testimony on Capitol Hill with GMF experts on Transatlantic issues.

 Since she began at the GMF, Lewis has been very active in engaging Congress through its Transatlantic Congressional Staff Salon Series, briefings on Capitol Hill, study tours, testimony from GMF experts, and engagement with European parliamentarians.
 Lewis has also worked with TLI to establish the Transatlantic Subnational Diplomacy Initiative (TSDI) to foster diplomatic relations in state and local governments.
 Additionally, she leads GMF's signature Congress-Bundestag parliamentarian exchanges and the Technology Transatlantic Congressional Study Tour, which focuses on global digital and privacy issues.